toRK25/toRK25/README.md

 - 🤝 I’m looking for help with **AIML+IOT**

-- 👨‍💻 All of my projects are available at [working on it]
+- 👨‍💻 All of my projects are available in my PC

-- 📝 I regularly write articles on [working on it]
+- 📝 I regularly write articles on myslef
-- 💬 Ask me about **let Gossip on your day**
+- 💬 Ask me?no **let Gossip about your day**

 - 📫 How to reach me **vedantsingh876@gmail.com**

-- 📄 Know about my experiences [working on it]
+- 📄 Know about my experiences-Why you investigating me --_--

 - ⚡ Fun fact **I think I am emotionally available**